 How long can we picnic for?

-From October 19, there is no limit on how long you can be outside your home for shopping or socialising.
+There is no limit on how long you can be outside your home for shopping or socialising.

 Does 'public outdoor place' mean a park?
 A barbecue spot?
 My front yard?
 My back yard?
 Where can we meet up?